epfl-mobots/tdm-python/transpiler.md

 Perhaps the most noticeable missing features are the non-integer division operator `/` (Python has another operator `//` for the integer division), and the `break` and `continue` statements, also missing in Aseba and difficult to transpile to sane code without `goto`.

 The transpilation is mostly straightforward.
 Mixing numeric and boolean expressions often requires splitting them into multiple statements and using temporary variables.
 The `for` loop is transpiled to an Aseba `while` loop because in Aseba, `for` is limited to constant ranges.
-Comments are lost because the Python parser used for the first phase ignores them.
+Comments are lost because the official Python parser used for the first phase ignores them.

 ### Example